Master of Arts in Nonprofit Management (MANM)

-The MANM degree is offered to students with an accredited bachelor’s degree and a strong professional interest in the nonprofit sector, working either on the program or executive staff of a nonprofit, as a trustee of a nonprofit, or as highly-involved volunteer in a nonprofit.
+The MANM degree is offered to students with an accredited bachelor’s degree and a strong professional interest in the nonprofit sector, working either on the program or executive staff of a nonprofit, as a trustee of a nonprofit, or as a highly-involved volunteer in a nonprofit.

 In addition to classwork, each student undertakes one unit of supervised Field Work each quarter.
-The site and focus of the field work is chosen by the student and supervised by an MANM faculty member.
+The site and focus of the field work are chosen by the student and supervised by an MANM faculty member.
 The student is encouraged to use the Field Work as an opportunity to become involved in a variety of nonprofit organizations and activities and to expand her or his professional experience.

-The MA in Nonprofit Management degree is taught using an adult cohort model.
+The MA in Nonprofit Management degree is taught using an adult cohort education model.
 Students stay with the same cohort of students for the six quarters of the program, and thus develop a strong learning community for their studies as well as colleagues who will be part of their continuing professional network after they complete the degree.

 The Certified Nonprofit Professional (CNP) Credential